lich-uct/molpher-lib/doc/source/usage/installation.rst

     cmake ..

 This is the simplest configuration with default options, but sometimes you may require more settings.
-The Molpher-lib cmake configuration recognizes a few options.
+The Molpher-lib configuration recognizes a few options (take a look at :file:`CMakeLists.txt` and you will be able to see them).
-For example, the following will force debug mode and Python 3 during build:
+For example, the following will force debug mode and Python 3 during build, which is useful when you want to step through the code as you run it:

 ..  code-block:: bash

-    cmake .. -DCMAKE_BUILD_TYPE=Debug -DPYTHON_EXECUTABLE=python3
+    cmake .. -DCMAKE_BUILD_TYPE=Debug

-If you want to recreate the Python wrapping code during build (you changed the binary interface), you should add :command:`-DRUN_SWIG=ON`.
-Remember, that you need to have SWIG installed in a standard location for this to work.
-Alternatively, you can add swig to your :envvar:`PATH` or use :command:`-DSWIG_EXECUTABLE=/path/to/swig` to tell cmake where to look for it.
+If you want to recreate the Python wrapping code during build (you changed the binary interface under
+${REPOSITORY_ROOT}/include), you should
+also add :command:`-DRUN_SWIG=ON`.

-When the makefiles are created, you can use :command:`make` to build the Molpher-lib targets:
+When the makefiles are created, you can use :command:`make` for different build and installation scenarios:

 ..  code-block:: bash

-    make $CONFIG # $CONFIG is a configuration target's name
+    make $CONFIG # $CONFIG is a configuration scenario

-There are three important configuration targets:
+In the code above you can specify the following as :command:`$CONFIG`:

-    1. *molpher* -- Builds the binaries for the C++ part of Molpher-lib.
+    1. *molpher* -- Builds only the C++ code.

-    2. *molpher_install* -- Will install the library in the given location.
+    2. *molpher_install* -- Will install the binaries of the library in the given location.

         By default, this location is the :file:`dist/` folder in the repository root.
         This can be changed when the cmake project is initialized by setting